TwixmixyJanet/password-generator/README.md

 ### Lessons Learned

 #### FIRST ATTEMPT
 // ~ What I learned from this attempt is that there are "many ways to pet a cat".
 Ultimately I was attempting to engineer it in a very backwards way which I had to individually account for each potential issue.
 Which means there is more chance of the code breaking (which it did as I never got it fully working).
-After sitting in on study sessions, going through the code drills, reviewing online best practices, and working through class activities, I think I found some better methods of "petting this cat".
-I learned a lot along the way and I hope it's illustrative above in the comments I made about my statements made. ~ //
+After sitting in on study sessions, going through the code drills, reviewing online best practices, and working through class activities, I think I found some better methods of "petting this cat". ~ //

 #### SECOND ATTEMPT
 // ~ I'm still trying to grasp some of the fundamentals.
 I went DRY this time and tried to make it as simple as possible.
 However, I still did some over engineering by hi-jacking the starter code because I couldn't think of how else to accomplish the task to initiate the functions that I had written.
 I was able to get everything to function through the for loop, but I was not able to implement a fail safe for if the user selected no character options. ~ //